robbytables/bug-free-invention/unit-6-flask/instructor-resources/06-flask-apis/06-api_slides.md

 **Talking Points:**

-- "We also need to add in some code to give us the data from our list.
+- We also need to add in some code to give us the data from our list.
   - We'll add a function to return all the data.
-  - Type out the code on the slide in your `hello_api.py` script, below the `def`."
+  - Type out the code on the slide in your `hello_api.py` script, below the `def`.

-- "There are a few things going on here:
+- There are a few things going on here:
   - We loop over our list of heroes.
-  - We return one of the heroes if our name in the HTTP address matches the name in our function."
+  - We return one of the heroes if our name in the HTTP address matches the name in our function.

 </aside>

 ---